ur5us/insomnia.rest/site/content/blog/using-github-api.md

 OAuth 2.0 has been a supported authentication scheme in Insomnia for some time now but – if you are new to OAuth – can still be quite complicated.
-This post explains walks through an example of using OAuth 2.0 to authenticate and create a repository on GitHub using the [GitHub API](https://developer.github.com/v3/).
+This post walks through an example using OAuth 2.0 to authenticate and create a repository on GitHub using the [GitHub API](https://developer.github.com/v3/).

 <p class="notice info">